• Skip to primary navigation

 Tomato Cucumber Salad

 One of the most popular dishes in Georgia contains three foundational ingredients - cucumber, tomato, and onions.
 Then from there, variations emerge.
 Also known as Georgian salad, other styles could be topped with sunflower oil and green herbs.
 Another type could consist of purple basil, a popular topping for many local dishes.
-There is also a salad version mixed with walnut paste - my favorite style.
+There is also a salad version mixed with crushed walnuts - my favorite style.

 Atsetsili Badrijnis Salati